ibm-cloud-docs/assistant-data/dialog-tasks.md

 - Each node and folder is represented as its own node.
 - Each conditional response that is associated with a single dialog node is represented as an individual node.
-- For a node with slots, each slot, slot found response, slot not found response, slot handler, and if set, the "prompt for everything" response is an individual node.
+- For a node with slots, each slot, slot found response, slot not found response, slot handler, and if set, the `prompt for everything` response is an individual node.
 In effect, one node with three slots might be equivalent to eleven dialog nodes.

 **Previous topic:** [Controlling the dialog flow](/docs/assistant-data?topic=assistant-data-dialog-runtime)